fbtrack

 Who is responsible for mould, landlord or tenant?

-In the rental sector there are always grey areas that can lead to confusion and potentially tension between a tenant and a landlord.
+In the rental sector, there are always grey areas that can lead to confusion and potentially tension between a tenant and a private landlord.
 One such area is mould in the property and who is responsible for dealing with it.
+Mould can affect the condition of a rental property, and addressing it promptly is essential to maintaining a safe and habitable environment.

-There is no simple answer here, but we will talk through some common causes of mould, how to deal with them and also who is likely to be responsible for remediating them.
+There is no simple answer here, but we will talk through some common causes of mould, how to deal with them, and also who is likely to be responsible for remediating them.
+If you’re unsure about your rights and obligations, seeking legal advice can be a helpful step.

 Black mold on window sills in a rental property.